 My findings offer practical guidance.
 When building organizational evaluation capacity, we need to:

-- Plan for how foundation leaders (evaluation, program, C-suite, board) can influence our goals.
+- Plan for how foundation leaders across functions (evaluation, program, operations, human resources, C-suite, board) can influence goals.

 - Build the evaluation capacity of foundation leaders.

 - Monitor, evaluate, and learn about the influence of leaders on our efforts.